CANGA/ELMKernels/INDEX_MAP_README.txt

-ELM column variables are indexed in a manner that result in the top subsurface layer's index = 1 in every type of column-based data structure.
-This indexing cannot be reproduced using the basic subset of C++ we have constrained ourselves to without introducing unacceptable overhead.
+Much of ELM's data is column-based.
+The total maximum size of the column domain is nlevsno + nlevgrnd (typically 20), and it is indexed from -nlevsno+1 to nlevgrnd (top snow layer to bottom subsurface layer).
+Column variables may contain data over the full range of the column or over only a portion of the column.
+To align the data, ELM uses Fortran's variable array indexing to spatially align the start indices of every column-based variable with the global column index.

-In this project,we use basic C-style arrays with an index starting at 0 for storage of all column data.
-This shouldn't cause problems, but will require index conversion to occur throughout the code, and special consideration when concurrently operating on subsurface only and above ground data.
+In this project, all column data are stored in arrays with a zero-based index.
+This requires index conversion (from the original ELM algorithms) throughout the code, and special consideration when concurrently operating on subsurface and above ground data.
 Described below are the conventions we use to map column data indices between ELM and this project.

 SUBSURFACE ONLY VARIABLES (ELM example: (1:nlevgrnd) or (1:nlevsoi)) SHIFT ELM INDEX BY -1